Zacbaron/Docs/pages/mydoc/mydoc_member_portal_member_card.md

 ### My Member Card

-If a fund requires members to have identity cards, MEMBER CRM has the functionality to issue member cards.
+If a fund requires members to have identity cards, Worker CRM has the functionality to issue member cards.
 When a member is logged into the portal, they can cancel lost cards and request / reissue a new card.

 {% include image.html file="portal/membercard.png" alt="Member Card" caption="Member Portal Member Card" %}